-13. Monitoring arrangements
+14. Monitoring arrangements

-This policy will be reviewed and approved by the Board of Trustees every year.
+This policy will be reviewed and approved by the Trust Board every year.

 Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number or to give effect to a mandatory change), the Trust Board will publicly consult on these changes.
 If nothing changes, it will publicly consult on the school's admission arrangements at least once every 7 years.